statamic/docs/content/collections/docs/new-antlers-parser.md

 ### Stacks 🆕

-Antlers allows you to push to named stacks which can be rendered somewhere else in another view or layout.
+Antlers allows you to push template code to a "stack" which can be rendered somewhere else in your layout (most commonly) or another view.
 This can be particularly useful for specifying any JavaScript libraries required by your child views:

 ```
 {{ push:scripts }}